 Under 34 CFR § 361.47(a)(9), VR agencies must maintain documentation verifying that an individual who obtains employment is compensated at or above minimum wage and that the individual's wage and level of benefits are not less than that customarily paid by the employer for the same or similar work performed by individuals without disabilities.

-Supporting documentation that verifies the customer's wages must be in the customer's case file and reflect the accurate wages at the time of the case closure.
+Supporting documentation that verifies the customer's wages must be in the customer's case file and a case note must be entered to include the method used to verify the customer’s wages.
+The wages must be accurate at the time of the case closure.
 This documentation may be obtained any time throughout the life of the case but must be obtained before the case closure.
 VR staff must first attempt to obtain one of the following primary source documents to verify wages:

 Unemployment Insurance (UI) wage match for out of state employers, federal employment records, or military employment records that verify the hourly wage rate (not aggregated for the quarter);